 Our halochambers, or salt rooms, are specially designed to enhance breathing, skin appearance and mood.
 The walls and the floor are covered in salt.
 The salt covering is decoration, but also has practical functions.
 It assists in maintaining temperature, humidity and hypobacterial conditions, and absorbs sound.
 The salt on the walls and floor also lend negative ions to the room.

 The halochambers have a stable humidity (relative air humidity 40-60%) and stable air temperature (65-73°F).
-These parameters create comfortable conditions for patients and promote a stable aerosol environment. stable hypoallergenic, hypobacterial environment is maintained in the therapeutic room as well.
+These parameters create comfortable conditions for patients and promote a stable aerosol environment.
+A stable hypoallergenic, hypobacterial environment is maintained in the therapeutic room as well.
 The assessment of microbial contamination during a session of Halotherapy proves that 1m3 contains from 90 - 200 saprophytic microorganisms (according to WHO standards on air sterility, 1m3 should contain less than 300 microbial bodies).
 Microflora content returns to its initial level 10-20 minutes after the session is completed.

 The white salt environment in combination with comfortable zero gravity chairs, soft illumination and fresh pure air create a quiet, peaceful atmosphere where people can relax and get away from their daily worries and cares.